FIX: MANUALLY INITIATED CRASH error in Windows 10/11

 Sometimes the best way to fix BSoD errors is to use System Restore.
 Using System Restore is easy, and you can do it by following these steps:

-- Restart your computer few times during the boot in order to start Automatic Repair.
+- Restart your computer a few times during the boot in order to start Automatic Repair.

 - Choose Troubleshoot > Advanced options > System Restore.